 He recently appeared in the Dickensian feature film 'The Man Who Invented Christmas,' in the role of Bob Cratchit, opposite Dan Stevens, Christopher Plummer and Jonathon Pryce and directed by Bharat Nalluri.

-Marcus will begin filming Fair City for RTE television this September in the role of Doctor James Oakley.
+Marcus is currently filming Fair City for RTE television, in the role of Doctor James Oakley.

 Marcus will soon be seen opposite Fiona Shaw and Alun Armstrong in 'Out of Innocence,' directed by British director Danny Hiller, which won 'Best Feature Narrative,' at the Buffalo International Film Festival.

 In 2016 Marcus embarked on an extensive 5 month tour of 'Observe the Sons of Ulster Marching Towards the Somme,' by Frank McGuinness, in a co-production between the Abbey Theatre and Headlong Theatre Company, directed by multi-award winning and Olivier award-nominated director Jeremy Herrin.
 This tour of Britain and Ireland included performances in the Somme to mark the centenary of the battle of the Somme.

 Marcus recently played Patrick Pearse in RTE's 5 part series 'Rebellion,' which can be seen on NETFLIX.

 Marcus studied professional acting in the Gaiety School of Acting between 2002 - 2004 and in The Factory (now Bow Street) full-time Film Acting course in 2013.
 The youngest son of actors Peadar Lamb and Geraldine Plunkett, he has extensive experience of screen, theatre and voice-over work.
 As a fluent Irish speaker, he works in both English and Irish productions.